-After graduating from Codarts/Rotterdam Dance Academy, Ryan Djojokarso (1983) was in demand as a dancer and worked with different choreographers including Itzik Galili, Liat Waysbort, Erik Kaiel, Keren Levi, Ugo Dehaes, Itamar Serussi and Tabea Martin.
+After graduating from Codarts, Ryan Djojokarso (1983) became a much sought-after dancer and worked with several choreographers including Itzik Galili, Liat Waysbort, Erik Kaiel, Keren Levi, Ugo Dehaes, Itamar Serussi and Tabea Martin.

 In 2017, Ryan was nominated for the Dutch Dance Days Young Audience Award and - together with Astrid Boons and Sabine Molenaar - won the BNG Bank Dance Award for promising choreographers.
 Ryan is currently developing himself at Korzo, within a new makers' programme, as a maker for the main stage.
 This programme is in collaboration with Zuiderstandtheater and Scapino Ballet Rotterdam and is supported by the Dutch Fund for Performing Arts.

 The first result of this programme was While the leaves are blowing, a short performance as part of TWOOLS (2018).

 - Danced in works of